jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-09-25-code-for-aspnet-authentication-by-scott-allen.md

 [Authorize(AuthenticationSchemes = "OpenIdConnect")]
 ```

-is just the _name_ of the authentication scheme to use, the same _name_ you used in configuring authentication in your `Startup` class:
+of [eShopOnContainers' WebMVC project](https://github.com/dotnet-architecture/eShopOnContainers/blob/85aea20046ef495ba44c5d6031c75960aa316eb4/src/Web/WebMVC/Controllers/AccountController.cs) is just the _name_ of the authentication scheme to use, the same _name_ used in configuring authentication in the `Startup` class:

 ``` csharp
 services.AddAuthentication(...)